Saturday 1 March 1941

 Erich "Bubi" Hartmann progresses to the Luftkriegsschule 2 (Air War School 2) in Berlin-Gatow.
 He still has not flown solo.

-The Luftwaffe is getting tired of losing pilots in the waters of the English Channel after they successfully bail out.
-They very stealthily have created and placed Rettungsboje (Rescue Buoys) about ten miles off the coast of France, or very roughly halfway to England.
+The Luftwaffe is getting tired of losing pilots in the English Channel after they wind up in the water.
+They very stealthily and pragmatically have created and placed Rettungsboje (Rescue Buoys) about ten miles off the coast of France, or very roughly halfway to England.
 These are known casually as Generalluftzeugmeister or Udet-Bojen after the Luftwaffe's head of equipment, Generaloberst Ernst Udet.
-Basically, these are anchored submarines with small entryways which extend above the surface.
+Basically, these are anchored submarines with small entryways that extend above the surface.
 Downed airmen who can make their way to these devices have a way to survive until they are spotted.
 Each 10-meter-long object - mounted on floats - contains four bunk beds and a cupboard with provisions.
 It is an ingenious solution to a very real problem.
 When occupied, the Luftwaffe men are to hoist the Red Cross flag and await rescue.
 Apparently, there also is a wireless station aboard.

 Today, the British spot two of these hospital floats and tow them into Newhaven Harbour.
 These Rettungsboje later will feature in two films, "We Dive At Dawn" (1943) and "One Of Our Aircraft Is Missing" (1942).